privacybydesign/irma-documentation/docs/irma-server.md

 The `/irma` endpoints must always be reachable for the IRMA app.
 Using this double server mode you can restrict access to the `/session` endpoints by e.g. setting `listen_addr` to `127.0.0.1` or to an interface only reachable from an internal network.
 Restricting access to the `/session` endpoints in this way may make requestor authentication unnecessary.

 ### Requestor authentication
 The server runs in one of two modes: it either accepts all session requests from anyone that can reach the server, or it accepts only authenticated session requests from authorized requestors.
 This can be toggled with the `no_auth` boolean option.
+If the `/session` creation endpoint of your `irma server` is publicly accessible from the internet (i.e. the `client_port` option is used, see [above](#http-server-endpoints)), then you should consider enabling requestor authentication (i.e. turn `no_auth` off), otherwise anyone can use your `irma server`.

-The default is `true` (requests are not authenticated) when `production` is not enabled, and `false` otherwise.
+The default is `true` (requests are not authenticated) when `production` is disabled and `false` otherwise.

 When authentication is enabled (`no_auth` is `false`), requestors that are authorized to use the server must be configured in the `requestor` option in the form of a map, for example: